Best-Effort Policies for Robust Markov Decision Processes: Proofs

-Our argument begins by showing that if two policies attain the same expected return and derivatives under two distinct transition functions, then these policies attain the same expected return on an entire line segment in the space of transition functions.
+First, we show that if two policies attain the same expected return and derivatives under two distinct transition functions, then these policies attain the same expected return on an entire line segment in the space of transition functions.
 This intuition is formalized by \Cref{lemma:equivalence_on_line}.

 \begin{restatable}[Equivalence along $P_{\bar{s}}$ line segment]{lemma}{equivalenceOnLine} Let $\policy, \policy' \in \policySpace$ be two policies, let $\bar{s} \in S$ be a state, let $P \in \cP$ be a transition function, and let $P^{(i)}_{\bar{s}} \in \cP_{\bar{s}}$, $i=1,2$ be two distinct transition functions in state $\bar{s}$.
 Define $\mathbf{v} = P^{(2)}_{\bar{s}} - P^{(1)}_{\bar{s}}$.
 If, for all $i=1,2$, it holds that